 Across all sectors, key action areas assessed by the BIA-Obesity tool include corporate population nutrition strategy, product formulation, product labeling, product and brand promotion, product accessibility and relationships with other organizations.
 For each domain, INFORMAS has developed graded assessment criteria to enable benchmarking at a sector, country and global level.
 These criteria take into account the nature of policies as well as the extent of public disclosure of these policies.

-The BIA-Obesity tool is based on the Access to Nutrition Index, an independent benchmarking tool developed to evaluate the commitments of food and beverage manufacturers towards improving nutrition.
+The BIA-Obesity tool is based on the Access to Nutrition Index, an independent benchmarking tool developed to evaluate the commitments of international food and beverage manufacturers towards improving nutrition.
 In 2013 and 2016, ATNI was used to rank the top 25 global food and beverage manufacturers according to their nutrition-related commitments.

-BIA Obesity Tool Overview of Scoring and Index:
+- BIA Obesity Tool Protocol and Scoring

 The tool consists of a range of indicators across 6 action areas, with tailored measures for food and beverage manufacturers, chain restaurants and supermarkets.